 For the Chocolate Dr Pepper Cupcakes

-- Preheat the oven to 350 degrees F. Prepare muffins tin by adding cupcake cup liners (22-24 total).
+Preheat the oven to 350 F. Prepare muffins tin by adding cupcake cup liners (22-24 total).

-- In a medium bowl, sift together flour, baking soda, and coca powder.
+In a medium bowl, sift together flour, baking soda, and cocoa powder.
 Set aside.

 For the Dr Pepper Cream Cheese Frosting